talorlik/ldap-2fa-on-k8s/application/PRD-ALB.md

 (scheme, ipAddressType, group.name, certificateARNs)
 - Each Ingress only needs to specify per-Ingress settings (load-balancer-name, target-type, listen-ports, ssl-redirect)
-- Route 53: create two A/AAAA alias records pointing to the same ALB:
+- Route 53: create A (alias) records pointing to the ALB using the dedicated `route53_record` module (separate module calls for phpldapadmin, ltb_passwd, and twofa_app subdomains):
   - `${phpldapadmin_host}` → this ALB
   - `${ltb_passwd_host}` → same ALB